obbaykan/obbaykan.github.io/index.md

 RFM based customer segmentation project with UK based online retail company's sales records using Python.
 [Customer Segmentation Project](Project_Marketing_Analytics.html)
 - [Capstone Project - DogGo Customer Segmentation](DogGoCustomerSegmentation.html)<br />
-RFM Based Customer Segmentation for a mobile application (DogGo- Start-up firm) a model created to cluster customers and an application created to monitor customers' behaviors to give in Doggo Marketing Team accurate and actionable recommendations.
+RFM Based Customer Segmentation for a mobile application (DogGo- Start-up firm) a model created to cluster customers and an application created to monitor customers' behaviors to give in Doggo Marketing Team accurate and actionable recommendations.<br />
 If you would like to contribute my project, you can open up the ipynb clicking [here!](DogGoCustomerSegmentation.ipynb)<br />
 If you would like to read my project, click [here!](BDA_Capstone_Project.pdf)